 Although we have phrased the formal diversity statement generically to make it all-inclusive, we recognize that there are specific identities that are impacted by systemic discrimination and marginalization.
 We welcome all people to participate in the NumFOCUS community regardless of their identity or background.

-D&I touches every aspect of the conference, and we have various initiatives to promote diversity and inclusivity at PyData Global.
+D&I touches every aspect of the conference, and we have various initiatives to promote diversity and inclusivity at PyData Eindhoven.
 Below are some examples: